-Type 16550 UARTs are used as the Asynchronous Communication Element (ACE).
-These have a 16byte transmit/receive buffer to protect against lost data in multitasking operating systems, while maintaining 100 percent compatibility with the original IBM serial port.
-The system assigns the address(es).
+A type 16550 UART is used as the Asynchronous Communication Element (ACE).
+It includes a 16-byte FIFO transmit/receive buffer to protect against lost data in multitasking operating systems, while maintaining 100% compatibility with the original IBM serial port.
+The system assigns the I/O address.

-A crystal oscillator is located on the card.
-This oscillator ensures precise selection of baud rate up to 115,200 or, by changing a jumper, up to 460,800.
+A crystal-controlled oscillator is located on the card.
+This oscillator permits precise selection of baud rates up to 115,200 or, by changing a jumper, up to 460,800 with the standard crystal oscillator.
 The driver/receiver used, the SN75176B, is capable of driving extremely long communication lines at high baud rates.
 It can drive up to +60 mA on balanced lines and receive inputs as low as 200 mV differential signal superimposed on common mode noise of +12 V or -7 V. In case of communication conflict, the driver/receivers feature thermal shutdown.